Further Reading: Being "Sensitive"

 Similarly, this NPR interview with Dr. Thomas Boyce lays out the differences between sensitive and less-sensitive children in a helpful way.

-The Soulful & Sensitive Podcast has the perfect explanation of how to live with an HSP, for non-HSP partners.
+The Soulful & Sensitive Podcast has the perfect explanation of how to live with a sensitive partner if you are not particularly sensitive yourself.

 For a deeper dive: Dr. Michael Pluess, a leading researcher in this field, broke this topic down engagingly on Your Parenting Mojo.